ishanyapa/synchronizer-token-pattern/README.md

 Simple implementation of Synchronizer Token Pattern to prevent CSRF using Java Spring Boot

 ## Steps to run
+1. Clone or download the repo using `master` branch
-1. Build the project using
+2. Build the project using
   `mvn clean install`
-2. Run using `mvn spring-boot:run`
+3. Run using `mvn spring-boot:run`
-3. The web application is accessible via localhost:3000
+4. The web application is accessible via localhost:3000
-4. Use username and password as 'root' to login to the application
+5. Use username and password as 'root' to login to the application